the-pragmatic-dev/meco-api/README.md

 ## Running the tests

 Maven profiles exist for running either the unit tests or integration tests, `unit` and `integration` respectively.
 The `unit` profile is active by default.
+To run both the unit and integration tests use the `all` profile.

 ### Unit tests